korpling/pepperModules-TEIModules/README.md

 # TEIImporter

-General information about this importer.
+The TEIImporter imports data coming from TEI-XML files to a Salt model.
+This importer provides a wide range of customization possibilities via the here described set of properties.
+Before we talk about the possibility of customizing the mapping, we describe the general and default mapping from TEI to a Salt model.

 ### Mapping to Salt

-The fact that TEI is a XML-format results in the decision to primarily use "SStructure" while mapping TEI to Salt.
-There are two important exceptions to this: Tokens("SToken" is used) and the unary "break" elements like \<lb\> and \<pb\>(these cannot be mapped as "SStructure" because their semantic does not fit into the hierarchy provided by XML).
+The fact that TEI is a XML-format results in the decision to primarily use tree-like structures that conserve hierarchies.
+There are two important exceptions to this: Tokens and the unary "break" elements like \<lb\> and \<pb\>(these cannot be mapped like this because their semantic does not fit into the hierarchy provided by XML).
-Instead, "SSpan" is used.
+Instead, spans are used.
 Tokens can be defined and interpreted in many different ways and thus customization through properties deal with the problems occuring because of this.

 ### Metadata
-A metadata key can only be used once.
-If for some reason (e.g. by using a property) a key is used for a second time, the TEIImporter will ignore the second usage.
+A metadate key can only be used once.
+If for some reason (e.g. by using a property) a key is used for a second time, the TEIImporter will ignore the second usage and throw and warning.

 ### Properties